thomhurst/EventMediator/README.md

 }
 ```

-2. Create a partial class for your Subscriber, with an [EventSubscriber < TEventInterface >] attribute, where `TEventInterface` is the interface you created in step 1
+2. Create a partial class for your Subscriber, with an `[EventSubscriber<TEventInterface>]` attribute, where `TEventInterface` is the interface you created in step 1

 ```csharp
 [EventSubscriber<IMyEvents>]
 public partial class MySubscriber { }
 ```

-3. You'll be required by the compiled to implement a `Subscribe` method.
+3. You'll be required by the compiler to implement a `Subscribe` method.
 Here you'll be passed a list of `event` hooks that you can choose to opt into or not.
 Your subscriber may care about all or some.
 You choose.
     You can inject in any dependencies you want, to this class.
 The freedom is yours.

 ```csharp